-Whether you want to optimize your map for a certain display size, use case, branding, or highlight objects which are important to your users, the HERE SDK map customization feature allows you to have a fine level of control of your map view's rendering characteristics.
+Whether you want to optimize your map for a certain display size, use case, branding, or highlight objects which are important to your users, HERE SDK map customization feature allows you to have a fine level of control of your map view rendering characteristics.

-This section presents the components and concepts which you need to create your own map look-and-feel.
+This section presents the components and concepts you need to create your own map look-and-feel.

-To customize the map, the first step is to obtain a
+To customize the map, the first step is to obtain an

 NMACustomizableScheme object from the map view.
-With this object, you can then get and set properties to modify the map.
+With this object you can then get and set properties to modify the map.
 You can change color, width, length, and other properties of map objects such as buildings, land features, roads, and so on.
-Whether changes to properties are visible or not depends if the scheme you are customizing is currently at the affected zoom level and that the custom scheme is active.
+If the scheme you are customizing is currently at the affected zoom level and it is active, then the changes to properties are visible.

 First you create or get a custom scheme from the map view, then get the respective property,